elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

 >
 > Once the second stage boot loader is in memory, it presents the user with a graphical screen showing the different operating systems or kernels it has been configured to boot (when you update the kernel, the boot loader configuration file is updated automatically).
 On this screen a user can use the arrow keys to choose which operating system or kernel they wish to boot and press Enter.
 If no key is pressed, the boot loader loads the default selection after a configurable period of time has passed.
 >
 > Once the second stage boot loader has determined which kernel to boot, it locates the corresponding kernel binary in the **/boot/** directory.
-The kernel binary is named using the following format — **/boot/vmlinuz-kernel-version** file (where **kernel-version** corresponds to the kernel version specified in the boot loader&#8217;s settings).
+The kernel binary is named using the following format — **/boot/vmlinuz-kernel-version** file (where **kernel-version** corresponds to the kernel version specified in the boot loader's settings).
 >
 > The boot loader then places one or more appropriate **initramfs** images into memory.
 The **initramfs** is used by the kernel to load drivers and modules necessary to boot the system.
 This is particularly important if SCSI hard drives are present or if the systems use the ext3 or ext4 file system.
 >